ChrisW-priv/PersonalVault/notes/Bijective function.md

 ---
+title: Bijective function
+description: A bijective function is a one-to-one correspondence between the elements
+date: 2025-02-14
+tags: []
 categories:
   - zettelkasten
-date: 2025-02-14
-description: A bijective function is a one-to-one correspondence between the elements of two sets, ensuring that each element from the first set maps to a unique element in the second set and vice versa.
-tags: []
-title: Bijective function
 ---

 ## Overview